ankianan/fillJSON/README.md

 As most of the JSON api are made to target repeatitive structures, its good to have a JSON designed in such a way such that it creates its structure and fills into it.

-With this api, you can specify your structure in javascipt:
+With this fillJSON.js, you can specify your structure in javascipt:

 ```javascript